slowbreathing/slowbreathing.github.io/_posts/2019-04-01-introduction.md

 ### Summary

-In summary then, the figure-17 should clarify the resource stalls exhibited by the code.
-It is time consuming to take first principles approach to undertand deep technical concepts but ultimately it brings great joy.
-I would like to bring similar undetsanding to concepts in general and Deep Learning Concepts in particular.
-In fact, I have seen Neural Machine Translation Based systems grossly underperform and, it was simply because most of the hyperparameters were not understood at all. <strong><a href="https://github.com/slowbreathing/Deep-Breathe">Deep-Breathe</a></strong> is a complete and pure python implementation of these models, specially but not limited to <strong><a href="https://github.com/slowbreathing/Deep-Breathe/blob/master/org/mk/training/dl/manualmachinetranslation.py">Neural Machine Translator</a></strong> . <strong>In the next few articles I will go into the details of their inner workings.
-And in this blog I will focus more on Pictures and Code </strong>
+In summary, then, the figure-17 should clarify the resource stalls exhibited by the code.
+It is time-consuming to take the first-principles approach to understand deep technical concepts but ultimately it brings great joy.
+I would like to bring similar understanding to concepts in general and Deep Learning Concepts in particular.
+In fact, I have seen Neural Machine Translation Based systems grossly underperform and, it was simply because most of the hyperparameters were not understood at all. <strong><a href="https://github.com/slowbreathing/Deep-Breathe">Deep-Breathe</a></strong> is a complete and pure python implementation of these models, especially but not limited to <strong><a href="https://github.com/slowbreathing/Deep-Breathe/blob/master/org/mk/training/dl/manualmachinetranslation.py">Neural Machine Translator</a></strong>. <strong>In the next few articles, I will go into the details of their inner workings.
+And in this blog, I will focus more on Pictures and Code.</strong>